gardener/gardenctl-v2/README.md

 ### Configure KUBECONFIG for Shoot Clusters

 Generate a script that points KUBECONFIG to the targeted cluster for the specified shell.
 Use together with `eval` to configure your shell.
-Example:
+Example for `bash`:
 ```bash
 eval $(gardenctl kubectl-env bash)
 ```